LeastAuthority/leastauthority.com/docs/flow/stripe_principals_and_communications.rst

      - as above
      - the stripe js is fetched over https
      - the jquery source is loaded from a local static file
-     - XXX: Discuss:  what's the right policy here?
+     - XXX: Discuss:  what's the right policy wrt these 2 options?

 Case One: Valid CC All Nodes Available